Itinerary & Map

 We often have multiple itineraries so please check to see which itinerary is suitable for you, by selecting the relevant tab.

-Today begins with breakfast at the KOTO restuarant which is part of a program where street children can learn hospitality skills that will enable them to find employment.
+Today we will have lunch at KOTO restuarant which is part of a program where street children can learn hospitality skills that will enable them to find employment.
 You can rest assured you are helping to improve lives as you eat your breakfast today!

 From Hanoi you’ll travel for four hours by charter minibus to the coast and beautiful Halong Bay, whose name means ‘descending dragon’.
 The name derives from a Vietnamese legend that the gods sent a dragon to protect the people there.
 Arriving around lunchtime you’ll jump straight on a boat in this secluded bay, marvelling at the 2000 limestone peaks that emerge from the sea.
 You’ll have the opportunity to visit spectacular caves crammed with stalactites and stalagmites and, weather permitting, to swim from your boat, before spending the night on-board.

 Halong Bay Junk - Breakfast, lunch and dinner included